 To request an official transcript of academic record a student should go to www.mecc.edu/request-a-transcipt/ and either create a new account or sign in through Parchment.com.
-All ıest ted f rest ity electronic delivery requests will have a \$3.00 processing fee through Parchment.com.
+All electronic delivery requests will have a \$7.50 processing fee through Parchment.com.
 To send your transcript via USPS, an additional \$2.50 fee will apply.
 Transcript mail requests can be expedited through FedEx for an additional fee, depending on mailing cost.